-The basic financial statements of the City of Orlando, Florida as of and for the Fiscal Year ended September 30, 2014 have been audited by Moore Stephens Lovelace, P.A., independent auditors.
-The auditor's report, together with the Basic Financial Statements and Management's Discussion and Analysis and the required supplemental information for Fiscal Year ended September 30, 2014 (collectively, the "Fiscal Year 2014 Financial Statements") are included in the Comprehensive Annual Financial Report for the same period.
-The Fiscal Year 2014 Financial Statements of the Comprehensive Annual Financial Report are incorporated herein by reference and paper copies are available by contacting the Office of the Chief Financial Officer, City of Orlando, One City Commons, 400 South Orange Avenue, Orlando, Florida The Comprehensive Annual Financial Report is available online on EMMA at 32801.
-Except for the Fiscal Year 2014 Financial Statements of the http://emma.msrb.org.
+The basic financial statements of the City of Orlando, Florida as of and for the Fiscal Year ended September 30, 2013 have been audited by Moore Stephens Lovelace, P.A., independent auditors.
+The auditor's report, together with the Basic Financial Statements and Management's Discussion and Analysis and the required supplemental information for Fiscal Year ended September 30, 2013 (collectively, the "Fiscal Year 2013 Financial Statements") are included in the Comprehensive Annual Financial Report for the same period.
+The Fiscal Year 2013 Financial Statements of the Comprehensive Annual Financial Report are incorporated herein by reference and paper copies are available by contacting the Office of the Chief Financial Officer, City of Orlando, One City Commons, 400 South Orange Avenue, Orlando, Florida The Comprehensive Annual Financial Report is available online on EMMA at Except for the Fiscal Year 2013 Financial Statements of the http://emma.msrb.org.
 Comprehensive Annual Financial Report, no other portion of the Comprehensive Annual Financial Report or any other information available on EMMA is included by reference in this Official Statement.
 The auditor's report incorporated herein by reference is provided as a publicly available document.
 Moore Stephens Lovelace, P.A. has not been requested to consent to such incorporation and has not participated in the preparation or review of this Official Statement.
-The City's audited financial statements for Fiscal Year ended September 30, 2015 (the "Fiscal Year 2015 Financial Statements") are expected to be completed and available by , 2016].
-Once available, the Fiscal Year 2015 Financial Statements will be filed by the City on EMMA.